H. S. Williams House

-The H. S. Williams House, known as Lawndale, is a historic U.S home that was located at 1219 Rockledge Drive, Rockledge, Florida.
-Hiram Smith Williams built the house in 1880 after moving to the area in 1874 from Alabama.
-Williams grew citrus, founded the Brevard Telephone Company, and served as a Florida state senator.
-The second floor of the home, which was above the kitchen was used as a schoolroom for children, and was one of the first schools in the county.Brevard County purchased the home in 1989 and restored it.
+The house was built in the Queen Anne style and retained its original architectural features in both the interior and exterior.
+The first floor consists of a foyer, a dining room, two parlors, a kitchen and a restroom.
+The second floor consists of three bedrooms, an office, a guest room, a bathroom and a schoolroom.
+The schoolroom, situated above the kitchen was used as a schoolroom for children, and was one of the first schools in the county.
+Brevard County purchased the home in 1989 and restored it.
 In 2012, the Preservation and Education Trust from Rockledge raised money to convert the historic home house into a museum, which opened to the public for guided tours in December 2020.